dat-ecosystem/dat/readme.md

 If I could fix GitHub to work with the use cases that I want, I would!
 But I can't find the page where I send them pull requests.

+In his post, Ben Balter warns that we `should be making it dumb-simple to do the right thing` and `should be building really, really boring stuff.
+The more boring the better`.
+I fully agree with this, but I disagree with the notion that *new* tools can't make things simpler.
+Just look at NPM.

 Is open data a zero-sum game?
+I don't think so. `dat` is a tool for automated sync and an ecosystem of compatible, open source plugins.
+It isn't a new, complicated file format. `dat` sits above formats and protocols and just allows them to become interoperable, like a Rosetta stone for data.
+As [Derek Willis sees it](http://thescoop.org/archives/2013/07/02/what-good-is-dat/), the value in the `dat` ecosystem is that it will be "*a true platform for collaboration that enables users of government data to annotate it and to share their experiences in the hopes of creating a set of best practices for individual datasets.*"

-The motivation behind `dat` comes from my trying to build a collaborative data platform during my Code for America fellowship and lacking the tools neccesary to achieve my goals.
+The motivation behind `dat` comes from my trying to build a collaborative data platform during my Code for America fellowship and lacking the tools necessary to achieve my goals.
+Having worked both inside and outside government in my career I recognize the potential that both governmental organizations and open source communities can have in this space.

 See my short presentation from 2011, ["DataCouch, a platform for collaborative data"](http://vimeo.com/31450380)